How to find the best joint bank account

 - What is a joint bank account?

-- The best joint bank accounts for high interest
+- Best joint bank accounts for high interest

 - Joint bank accounts and debt

-- Disputes and leaving a joint bank account
+- Disputes and closing a joint bank account

 - What happens when someone dies?